Kurento/kurento/source/mastering/kurento_architecture.rst

 the signaling plane and contains the business logic and connectors of the particular multimedia application being deployed.
-It can be build with any programming technology like Java, Node.js, PHP, Ruby, .NET, etc. The application can use mature technologies such as `HTTP`:term: and `SIP`:term:
-Servlets, Web Services, database connectors, messaging services, etc. Thanks to this, this plane provides access to the multimedia signaling protocols commonly used by end-clients such as `SIP`:term:, RESTful and raw HTTP based formats, SOAP, RMI, CORBA or JMS.
+It can be build with any programming technology like Java, Node.js, PHP, Ruby, .NET, etc. The application can use mature technologies such as :term:`HTTP` and :term:`SIP` Servlets, Web Services, database connectors, messaging services, etc. Thanks to this, this plane provides access to the multimedia signaling protocols commonly used by end-clients such as :term:`SIP`, RESTful and raw HTTP based formats, SOAP, RMI, CORBA or JMS.
 These signaling protocols are used by client side of applications to command the creation of media sessions and to negotiate their desired characteristics on their behalf.
 Hence, this is the part of the